5 Guest Speakers

 3. Accessibility & Access

-Inspired by entrepreneurial businesses across the globe, we wanted to remove physical barriers from this Mastermind by holding it entirely online.
+Inspired by entrepreneurial businesses across the globe and an idea we generated in the summer of 2019 (before the pandemic!), our goal was to remove physical barriers from this Mastermind by holding it entirely online.
 All participation will occur online via Akropolis' Zoom Video Conferencing system.
 This includes group meetings, guest presentations, and all other contact and communication.

-Akropolis has coached thousands of emerging artists on a variety of artistic and business topics over the last few years, but we have yet to connect this greater entrepreneurial community together.
-This Mastermind will connect like-minded artists across the country, helping connect you to key creative individuals who will serve as valuable friends, mentors, and resources as you continue to further your career.
+Akropolis has coached thousands of emerging artists on a variety of artistic and business topics over the last few years, and now we are connecting this greater entrepreneurial community together.
+This Mastermind connects like-minded artists across the country, exposing you to key creative individuals who will serve as valuable friends, mentors, and resources as you continue to further your career.

 2. The Content